Jason Maas: Traded to Montreal

 On September 7, 2007, in the wake of Hamilton's signing of Casey Printers, recently cut by the Kansas City Chiefs, Hamilton traded Maas to the Montreal Alouettes in exchange for Canadian fullback Jeff Piercy.
 Maas initially refused to report to his new club, a move which momentarily held up the formalization of the transaction.
 Maas served as the team's third-string quarterback behind Marcus Brady and Anthony Calvillo.
-Mass saw limited time on the field with the Alouettes and was released on December 31, 2007.
+Maas saw limited time on the field with the Alouettes and was released on December 31, 2007.

 Back to Edmonton

-January 16, 2008, the Edmonton Eskimos announced Jason Maas was back in the green and gold.
+January 16, 2008, the Edmonton Eskimos announced Maas was back in the green and gold.
 Come training camp, Maas and Lefors battled for the second-string quarterback spot but were both named 2 and 2A by head coach Danny Maciocca.
 Maas saw about two quarters of playing time in the second preseason game of 2008 and impressed, completing 16 of 19 passes for 256 yards and a touchdown.
 Maas remained the Eskimos backup for 2009, but for 2010 seemed to have been demoted to third-stringer early in the season in favour of Jared Zabransky.
 Maas's new tenure was rumored to be an apprenticeship for a coaching job within the organization.
 However, Maas wished to continue playing if he couldn't play for the Eskimos, so he was released on February 22, 2011, to potentially land with another team.
-Jason Maas officially retired May 26, 2011, from the CFL after an eleven-year career.
+Jason Maas officially retired from the CFL after an eleven-year career as a player on May 26, 2011.